Ancient Vessels

 SS Leviathan

 We build this primarily wood SS Leviathan model the following sizes: 33" long (1/350 scale) and 57" long (1/200 scale).
-Email us for quotes.
+Model is built per commission only.
+We require only a small deposit to start the process.
+Please click here for more details.

 Also be sure to check out our other beautiful, authentic Italian liners RMS Majestic model and RMS Berengaria model.